In an Emergency

 - If outdoors stay in an open area.

-- After shaking stops, evacuate to the nearest evacuation area, and report to the building monitors, back up as designated by your department, or other emergency personnel.
+- After shaking stops, evacuate to the nearest evacuation area, and report to the evacuation coordinator, provide support as designated by your department head, or other emergency personnel.

 - See Emergency Preparedness for additional information on preparing and responding to earthquakes.